Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 Barn Fan Safety

-Before you follow suit, make sure you are buying a fan that is designed for agricultural use and not a box fan designed to be used indoors in a residential situation.
+Before you follow suit, make sure you are buying a fan that is designed for agricultural use.
+Do not use a box fan designed to be used indoors in a residential situation.
 Fans (like the Ventamatic 24″ Direct Drive Yellow Tilt & Stand Fan) designed for agricultural use have motors sealed up to prevent dust and dirt from interfering with the motor and starting a fire.
 In addition to having unsealed motors, inexpensive box fans also have light weight cords which can eventually expose their wiring over time.
 Take a look at our other barn & horse fans online.

 When installing fans, make sure you keep the cords out of the horses’ reach.
 One bite to a cord can cause a short circuit and potential fire.
 Remember horses aren’t the only ones to potentially bite the cords, raccoons and mice can also interfere with your cords.
 Always unplug the fans when not in use!